omokhele/Module-2-Project/README.md

 ## Hosting the Database
 The database was connected to MongoDB Atlas and hosted unto the heroku platform.
 A .env and .gitignore file was also created.

-Here is [countries database](https://arcane-springs-77163.herokuapp.com/countries "Countries Database") hosted on the Heroku platform.
+Here is [countries database api](https://arcane-springs-77163.herokuapp.com/countries "Countries Database") hosted on the Heroku platform.

 *Thank you.*